webgme/webgme/docs/meta_modeling/modeling_in_webgme.rst

 Before going into the details of the data-model let's first have a look at the default GUI of webgme...

+`Click here to open the video in a browser. <https://www.youtube.com/embed/SddGyiYtJ34>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">